cicci8ino/cicci8ino.github.io/content/posts/xgs-api.md

 I'm not a developer nor a web app expert.
 Please, forgive me for my train of thought
 {{< /admonition >}}

-Some months ago I bought a nice Zyxel XGS1210 managed switch for 130-ish euros on Amazon Marketplace.
+Some months ago, I bought a nice Zyxel XGS1210 managed switch for 130-ish euros on Amazon Marketplace.
 2x10G SFPs, 2x2.5G RJ45, 8x1G RJ45.
-Not to bad.
+Not too bad.

 I always wanted to manage it via Terraform/Tofu, as I'm doing with my opnsense install.
-Unfortunately there is no Terraform provider already available and no public documentation/API, so I thought
+Unfortunately, there is no Terraform provider already available and no public documentation/API, so I thought
-> It would make perfectly sense to lost hours in reverse engineering the web page to create a new VLAN every once in a while, right?
+> It would make sense to lose hours in reverse engineering the web page to create a new VLAN every once in a while, right?

 Nope, it probably didn't.
 Follow me in this rabbit hole.

 # Login mechanism for http

-First, let's have a look at how the login mechanism works.
-If you go to the switch IP's, you are greated by a beautiful login page straight from the 90s.
+First, let's examine how the login mechanism works.
+If you go to the switch IP, you are greeted by a beautiful login page straight from the 90s.

 ![Login page](/images/xgs-api/zyxel.png)

-There's an interesting get request executed here
+There's an interesting get request executed here:

 ```url
 cgi/get.cgi?cmd=home_loginInfo&dummy=1730661645538&bj4=46f21041e4c399c1cd141211b4b4f547